nelsondelimar/master/README.md

 #### Warning!
-It is importante be aware that all files contained within this repository are in constant development.
+It had better be aware that all files contained within this repository are in constant development.

 <p align="center">
   <img height="400" src="https://www.whiteheatdesign.co.uk/wp-content/uploads/working-on-it-large.jpg" />